Cornerstone-OnDemand/modelkit/docs/assets/assets.md

 # Assets

-An asset is a file or a directory that is typically shared andstored on a remote object store (such as GCS or S3).
+An asset is a file or a directory that is typically shared and stored on a remote object store (such as GCS or S3).

 `modelkit` has tooling to push and retrieve these assets.